Dauvit/Data_enrichment/data_visualisation/Stats_queries_HOWTO.md

 ```

-Restrict the results by the value of a specific field:
+Restrict the results by the value of a specific field, eg bib.author or bib.year which have fixed values:
 ```
     FP-<fieldName>=X (field value equals X)
     FP-<fieldName>=X-Y (field value between X and Y, inclusive)